GPurgatorio/Master-Computer-Science-ICT/README.md

  - QoS, traffic preserved, reliable

 ## RDMA: Remote Direct Memory Access
-Access, a direct memory access (really!) from one computer into that of another without involving either one's OS, this permits high-throughput, low-latency networking performing.
+Access, a direct memory access (really!) from one computer into that of another without involving either one's OS and bypassing the CPU.
+This permits high-throughput and low-latency networking performing.
+RDMA can gain this features because is not a protocol, but is on API, hence there is no overhead.

 RDMA supports zero-copy networking by enabling the network adapter to transfer data directly to or from application memory, eliminating the need to copy data between application memory and the data buffers in the operating system, and by bypassing TCP/IP.
 Such transfers require no work to be done by CPUs, caches, or context switches, and transfers continue in parallel with other system operations.
 When an application performs an RDMA Read or Write request, the application data is delivered directly to the network, reducing latency and enabling fast message transfer.
 The main use case is distributed storage.